 How to Make This Tuna Salad With Greek Yogurt

-- Combine well drained tuna with Greek yogurt, lemon juice, mustard, celery, green onion, dill, pepper, cayenne and salt.
+- Add tuna, Greek yogurt, lemon juice, mustard, celery, green onion, dill, pepper, cayenne and salt to a bowl.

-- Spread some whole grain mustard on bottom half of a large tortilla.
+- Spread some whole grain mustard on the bottom half of a large tortilla.

 - Top with baby spinach.